-It is the duty of the treasurer of the Club to ensure:
+It is the duty of the treasurer of the association to ensure:

-For the purposes of these rules, a casual vacancy in the office of a member of the committee occurs if the member:
+(2) A casual vacancy in the office of a member of the committee occurs if the member:

 (a) dies, or

-(b) ceases to be a member of the Club, or
+(b) ceases to be a member of the association, or

 (d) resigns office by notice in writing given to the secretary, or

-(e) is removed from office under rule 21 or
+(e) is removed from office under clause 19, or

 (f) becomes a mentally incapacitated person, or